Lines of Credit

 Executive Management Team

-John DeCero, President and Chief Executive Officer
+John DeCero, President, Chief Executive Officer

 Lane Elliott, Executive Vice President, Commercial Banking Treasury Services

-Jacqueline McCormick, Chief Human Resources Officer
+Jacqueline McCormick, Executive Vice President, Chief Human Resources Officer

 Chris Pierce, Executive Vice President, Chief Administrative Officer

-Glenn Shrader, Executive Vice President and General Counsel
+Glenn Shrader, Executive Vice President, General Counsel

 Board of Directors